-Since 2003, Water for Waslala has been a key partner for the engineering service program.
+Since 2004, Water for Waslala has been a key partner for the VESL program.
 Faculty and students travel to Nicaragua each year to evaluate water resources in low-income rural communities, and incorporate potential development projects into the undergraduate senior design curriculum.
 Students on these trips are expected to identify areas of need, and also build relationships with local partners and organizations in this central mountain region.
-In addition to the design and implementation of water supply networks and the improvement of water quality, multidisciplinary engineering work is also being done in the areas of renewable energy and communication systems.
-One recent project involved the installation of a prototype system for a telehealth project, which uses local cell phone networks and server connections to help improve communication between rural health workers and hospital staff members in a town a day’s journey away.
+In addition to the design and implementation of water supply networks and the improvement of water quality, multidisciplinary engineering work is also being done in the areas of renewable energy and communication systems (see Nova Mobile Health).

 - Technical support for water supply projects

 - Sustainable WASH (water, sanitation, and hygiene) and capacity building

 - Selecting pipe sizes for a new system in Los Mangos based on population elevation changes and distances between homes

 - Designing a suspension bridge for a stream crossing to support a network pipe

 The local implementing partner for water supply projects in Nicaragua is ADIS: Asociaciûn de Desarrollo Integral y Sostenible.